gregknudsen/gregknudsen.github.io/projects/index.md

 ---

-#### And there are more projects in the queue!
+#### And there are many more projects in the queue!
 I have a few more websites I need to build, and I'm trying to learn as much as I can about ReactJS as well!
+I've also been attending several local meetups in Sarasota and St. Petersburg, FL to try to learn and connect with as many people as I can.
+I'm very fortunate in that there is a great network of developers in the Tampa/St. Pete area, and I'm lucky to be surrounded by such smart people who are willing to help.

-You can take a look at what else I've been working on by visitng my [GitHub](https://github.com/gregknudsen){:target="_blank"}{:class="project-link"} page.
+##### You can take a look at what else I've been working on by visitng my [GitHub](https://github.com/gregknudsen){:target="_blank"}{:class="project-link"} page.